ZeinBarhoum/dotfiles/solutions.md

   - For me, I skipped the rosdep stuff and installed dependencies when they are not FOUND.
 I had to install `libpoco-dev`, `liblog4cxx-dev`, `libbz2-dev` and `libgpgme-dev`.
 I have Ros2 already so probably alot of shared dependencies are already on my system.
   - If installing on `/opt/ros/noetic` fails even after building without it succeed.
 Delete devel and build dirs and do the build with install command directly.
   - After installation, `roscore` gives `ModuleNotFoundError: No module named 'defusedxml'`.
 Simply `pip install defusedxml`

+- `awk` is behaving not as expected.
+Make sure `gawk` is installed not `mawk` which doesn't support the full functionality of awk language.